iotivity/IoTivity-Getting-Started/pre-Jan-21-md/gsg-sw.md

 ### [Detailed programming guide](https://wiki.iotivity.org/)

-From initializing the stack, through managing scenes and details in between.
+From initializing the stack through managing scenes and details in between.